Tear Troughs Causing Dark Circles Under the Eyes

 - Under-eye filler can help reduce the appearance of dark circles.

-- Filler will improve the cosmetic appearance of bags under the eyes.
+- The filler will improve the cosmetic appearance of bags under the eyes.

 Under Eye Bags Causing Dark Circles

-If you apply traction to the under-eye bags, the appearance of the shadow decreases, but the bulge will worsen as you assist in pulling lax tissue down.
+If you apply traction to the under-eye bags, the appearance of the shadow decreases, but the bulge will worsen as you pull lax tissue down.

 Dark Circles from Excess Pigmentation